-MUS4610 Individual Instruction: Instrument (1-4) Prerequisites: Audition for Department Chair and permission of instructor Additional fees apply.
+MUS 4610 - Individual Instruction:Instrument (1-4)

 Graduate students take individual weekly lessons in an instrument.
 It may include repertoire, ensemble participation, and technical development projects determined by the instructor according to the student's chosen area of emphasis, prior study and experience.
 Students are evaluated at entry to the program and through jury evaluations at the end of each semester.
 May be repeated for credit.
+Additional fees apply.

-Prerequisite: Prerequisites: Audition for Department Chair and permission of instructor.
+Prerequisite: Audition for Department Chair and permission of instructor.

-MUS4612 Individual Instruction: Conducting (1-4) Prerequisite: Permission of Department Chair and instructor Additional fees apply.
 Graduate students study conducting history, styles, and techniques on an individual basis with assigned faculty.
 Written and applied projects are determined by the instructor according to the student's level and chosen area of emphasis.
 May be repeated for credit.
+Additional fees apply.